GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

   </figcaption>
 </figure>

-Installation is a great way to make people return to your site and improve your customer loyalty.
+Installation is a great way to encourage people return to your site and improve your customer loyalty.
 You can also think of personalizing the experience for premium users.